 Make sure to position the Drill-guide flush and central on the bone.
-Exceeding the angular freedom (\pm 15°) impairs the screw fixation.
+Exceeding this angular freedom (± 15°) impairs the screw fixation.

 To prevent breakage of the drill bit, avoid bending and excessive axial pressure.
 Particular attention should be taken when the drill bit reaches the far cortex to avoid deflection of the tip.